zd2horton/secondtest/_posts/2024-08-10-KojimaIslandTank.md

 ---
 <p style="text-align: center;">
 <h2><ins>The Module and Tools</ins></h2>
-Principles of 3D Environments introduced development and usage of both Maya and Unity skills (though the former was only used for this module), combining together for a finished experience.
-Before this combination effort, Unity tutorials were given as to familiarise with the engine and some of its basic capabilities.<br>
+An introductory foundation for Maya and Unity skills (though the former was only used for this module), familarising basics through tutorials before combining together for a finished experience.<br>

 <h2><ins>The Project</ins></h2>
-Through Maya, a tank model was created alongside detailed animations showcasing its various parts, with this being used in Unity as a playable vehicle to traverse a large island.
-The tank also recieved unique situational weapons for use with various obstacles, such as Galaxy Minstrel bullets for knocking down a box of Maltesers to clear the road of obstructing cubes.<br>
+An experience using a tank model (with animations showcasing its parts) created in Maya, to traverse an island with obstructions requiring situational weapons to pass.
+They were allowed to be imaginative, resulting in such things as Galaxy Minstrel bullets knocking Maltesers down a mountain to clear the way of cubes.<br>

-Alongside this, a player avatar from the prior tutorials was used.
-Its controls were notably abnormal though, resembling tank controls due to its development and the module's beginner nature.
-However, the experience only required the avatar to travel to the tank, primarily via a travelling platform.<br><br>
+The tutorials' player avatar was also used, though was only required for travelling to the tank.
+Its controls were abnormal due to the basic coding and resembled tank controls.<br><br>

 <h2><ins>Notable Areas</ins></h2>
-There was also experimentation with cameras, notably with tunnel view cameras, a tank wheel camera and a moving cutscene camera.
-The wheel camera was set as a child of the tank and was toggled as desired, while the other cameras were toggled similarly to the following extract, changing camera activities as needed in the map:</p>
+Cameras were experimented with, notably ones for a tank wheel view, a view from a tunnel and a moving cutscene.
+The cameras for the latter two were toggled similarly to the following, changing views as needed:</p>

 ```cs
     void OnTriggerEnter(Collider other)